Highfield Prep, Maidenhead

-Highfield Prep is a girls’ day school for 3-11 year olds, perched on a hill in the cente of Maidenhead.
-It is academically non-selective, deliciously small, with just 135 pupils, and class sizes are set at a maximum of 22.
-The school, opened during the First World War in 1918, is celebrating 100 years in this historic building and the guiding principles of former head and educational trailblazer Charlotte Mason are evident today.
+The school opened during the First World War in 1918 and the guiding principles of former head and educational trailblazer Charlotte Mason are evident today.
 Basically, it’s all about teamwork making the dream work with parents, school and child working together to get results.

 Compared to some private schools with their posh science blocks and golf courses, Highfield’s facilities are more modest.
-The site is relatively small, but there’s plenty of space for the girls to let off steam or find a quiet, contemplative spot.
-It does have a large multi-use sports hall, netball and tennis courts, a climbing wall and an eco garden that was opened by local MP and Prime Minister Theresa May in 2017.
+The site is small, but there’s plenty of space for the children to let off steam or find a quiet, contemplative spot.
+It does have a multi-use sports hall, netball and tennis court, a climbing wall and a cool Eco Hub and Eco Garden that was opened by local MP and ex Prime Minister Theresa May.

-Academically, the headmistress feels strongly that girls should be exposed to the sciences from an early age is essential (perhaps to avoid bunking off chemistry and biology in their teens like I did!).
-To inspire a love of the subject, children are exposed to science and technology from Early Years upwards.
+Academically, the head feels strongly that exposure to the sciences from an early age is essential (perhaps to avoid bunking off chemistry and biology in their teens like I did!).
+To inspire a love of the subject, children are taught science and technology from Early Years upwards.
 The fun all happens in the aptly named Discovery Room kitted out with high hexagonal tables to encourage a collaborative working environment.

 Strong.
-The kids tend to go to their first choice schools (a wide variety including Queen Anne’s, The Abbey, Kendrick School, Newland’s Girls’ School, Luckley House, The Marist etc) and are tutored for the 11+ or Common Entrance exams.
-Although academically there are no worries – average class sizes of 22 mean your kids are getting a lot of attention – I also really like the ethos here.
-Highfield plainly states on its promotional material that the girls are encouraged to be ambitious.
+The kids tend to go to their first choice schools (a wide variety including The Abbey, Queen Anne’s, William Borlase, Kendrick School, Newland’s Girls’ School, Luckley House, The Marist etc) and receive lots of support before taking the 11+ or Common Entrance exams.
+Although academically there are no worries – max class sizes of 18 mean your kids are getting a lot of attention – I also really like the ethos here.
+Highfield plainly states on its promotional material that the kids are encouraged to be ambitious.
 If something hasn’t been done before, be the first.
-There is a sense of purpose – social stereotypes determining what girls can or cannot do simply do not exist here.
+There is a sense of purpose – social stereotypes determining what girls or boys can or cannot do simply do not exist here.
 Work hard, be bold, be fulfilled and your opportunities in life are limitless.
 Love love love.

-Highfield has a history of trailblazing headmistresses, so no pressure for Joanna Leach, then.
+Highfield has a history of trailblazing heads, so no pressure for Joanna Leach.
 But she has risen to the challenge.
-Joanna’s been steering the ship for the past 3 years, having previously worked in the state system as head of Englefield Primary.
-Currently working towards her Masters in Education, she’s incredibly passionate about Women In Leadership, and the ‘can do’ vibes can be felt all over this school.
-One of her recent additions to the school is a large, inspirational mural, celebrating great female leadership from Marie Curie to Malala Yousafzai.
-Awesome women silently egging Highfield’s girls on to greatness.
-The girls are taught to be confident, resilient, independent thinkers and encouraged to push societal boundaries of ‘normal’.
-Much like Joanna did, back in the day, when she was the first in her school to play cricket and football.
-She’s the perfect person to help produce fearless females.
-I liked her a lot.
+Joanna’s been steering the ship for the past six years, having previously worked in the state system as head of Englefield Primary in West Berkshire.
+Back in the day, she was the first in her school to play cricket and football.

 The nursery is very well-equipped, with the usual freeflow indoor/outdoor areas, and plenty of love and attention.
 They have whizzy touch-screen whiteboards to plays games – educational, obvs.
 By the time the kids make it to Reception, they’re paired up with Year 6s assigned as their buddies, reading to them, playing with them and supporting them.

 Probably its biggest quirk is this extremely homely approach.
 I was very attracted to it, as I can see how it would allow kids to blossom but of course it’s not for all children.
 Those parents whose kids are ‘larger than life’ characters might want the scope to ‘grow into’ a bigger school.
 For a school of this size, there is a concerted effort to offer a broad range of extra curricular activities from ballet, art and chess to cheerleading, Futsal, touch typing, origami and board games, coding and construction.
 It’s all about choice, and there’s variety in the clubs available, but you cannot magic more space, so your child’s interest may not make it onto the list.

 Family life is important – so there is no school on Saturdays and enough time in the evenings for home pursuits, including a realistic session of homework for older children.
 I really agree with that, there’s way too much shoving pressure down kids’ throats at way too young an age.
 Certainly there’s no hot-housing here, it’s a lovely, nurturing, family-style environment for the kids, a kind of everything in moderation approach.

 Nurturing, friendly, effective.
 The parents I talked to love the fact that the children are allowed to stay young here – and that was my impression too..
 The emphasis on equality and emotional IQ goes down a treat.
 There are so many extraordinary women celebrated around the school, many that were totally new to me.

 THE MUDDY VERDICT: